Published on 7/19/2023, 3:12:00 PM

 What if the vehicle wasn’t my car?

-Were you borrowing a friend's car or driving a rental unaware it was uninsured?
-It can feel incredibly unjust to face severe penalties for someone else's oversight.
-The law is complex, and simply claiming you were unaware might no bet sufficient.
+Were you borrowing a friend’s car or driving a rental, unaware it was uninsured?
+It can feel unfair to face penalties for someone else’s oversight.
+The law is complex, and just saying you didn’t know may not be enough.

 What if I didn’t know my insurance lapsed?